Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Musical surprisal experiments

-to estimate pitch surprisal and to predict EEG responses to sung music.
-For estimating pitch surprisal, we largely follow the methodology of \cite{bjare2025diffusionsurprisal} and train an autoregressive rectified flow model using the same data, model, and hyperparameters except for the changes mentioned in \Cref{app:trainingdetails}.
-We then compare whether alignment improves agreement between IC derived from autoregressive latent diffusion models and IC derived from IDyOM \cite{idyom}; a perceptually validated \cite{pitch_per, di2020cortical, hansen2014predictive, bianco2020pupil, moldwin2017statistical} pitch expectancy model that operates in a condensed symbolic domain.
+We are interested in whether hierarchical latent alignment improves musical surprisal estimation in the diffusion noise space continuum.
+Specifically, we investigate the model's capabilities to estimate pitch surprisal and to predict EEG responses to sung music.
+For estimating pitch surprisal, we largely follow the methodology of \cite{bjare2025diffusionsurprisal} and train an autoregressive rectified flow model using the same data, model, and hyperparameters except for lowering the maximum sequence length to 3125, corresponding to $\sim$5 minutes of audio, using AdamW with base lr $10^{-4}$, 750k-step cosine schedule with 10k-step linear warmup and applying a $m,s=0,1$ logit-normal noise schedule.
+For experiments involving singing voices, we finetune our model on a small private dataset of singing voices running for 36k steps, with a base learning rate of $5\times10^{-5}$ and a warmup of 12k steps.
+We then compare whether alignment improves agreement between IC derived from autoregressive latent diffusion models and IC derived from IDyOM \cite{idyom}, a perceptually validated \cite{hansen2014predictive, bianco2020pupil, moldwin2017statistical} pitch expectancy model that operates in a condensed symbolic domain.
 We conduct our experiment using a synthesized dataset (SYN) of Irish monophonic tunes, described in \cite{folkrnnsession}, and a recorded vocal dataset (VOC) along with its automatic transcription, described in \cite{cantisani2023investigating}.
 We extract the IC of each note pitch in the symbolic datasets using IDyOM and pair these with IC values calculated with our models in aligned and unaligned spaces at various noise levels.
 We compare the paired estimates using Spearman's rank correlation and report the results in \Cref{tab:idyom}, which are significant on a $5\%$ significance level (except for VOC unaligned correlations $t\in [0.3, 0.7]$).
 We additionally report the results of \cite{bjare2025diffusionsurprisal} as Baseline.
 For the aligned latent space, as the noise level decreases, the correlation increases until a maximum and then decreases.
 This suggests that after reaching a certain noise level, within $[0.5, 0.7]$ for both datasets, most information relevant for pitch surprisal estimation is already present in the noised data, and adding additional information may decrease the correlation.
 For the unaligned space and the baseline, this is not the case.
 The highest correlations for both datasets are found in the aligned space.